looking at an electric bill on a phone

 Advance America can help with your electric bill

-We offer a range of emergency financial solutions, including payday loans and installment loans, that can provide you with the money you need right away.
+We offer a range of emergency financial solutions, including cash advances like payday loans and installment loans, that can provide you with the money you need right away.
 Applying for a loan is quick and easy, and you don’t need perfect credit to be approved.
-In fact, you could receive your money the same day you’re approved!
+In fact, you could receive your money the same day you’re approved.

 Whenever you need help with your utility bills, Advance America is here.
 Visit us in-store or fill out an online application to get the money you need today!